 Eggs typically hatch in a week to 12 days.
-The freshly hatched nymph is beige-colored before feeding, and then turns a redish color after getting a blood meal.
+The freshly hatched nymph is beige-colored before feeding and then turns a reddish color after getting a blood meal.

 There are 5 nymphal stages for bed bugs to reach maturity, which usually takes about 32-48 days.
 See diagram right.